 No, in fact, if you live in Sumner County, you can apply for any of the VPre-K programs.
 Since there are only four classrooms, there may not be one at your zoned elementary school.
 Some families prefer to send their child to the one closest to their home while others prefer to send their child to the one closest to the parent’s work.
 At the time of registration, families will be asked to provide proof of residence within Sumner County.

 What are the hours and days of the Voluntary Pre-K class?

 The VPre-K class meets Monday through Friday for 5 ½ hours.
-Specific times are determined prior to the start of each school year.
-The VPre-K class follows the Sumner County Schools calendar, unless otherwise specified.
-Attendance is required for all five days each week, and families must agree to the Pre-K attendance policy before enrolling in VPre-K. The hours for 2018-19 are as follows:
+VPre-K class follows the Sumner County Schools calendar, unless otherwise specified.
+Attendance is required for all five days each week, and families must agree to the Pre-K attendance policy before enrolling in VPre-K. The hours for 2019-2020 are as follows:

 J.W.
 Wiseman: 7:40-1:10

 Millersville Elementary: 7:30-1:00

 Vena Stuart Elementary: 7:30-1:00